Jonny0181/Rio/README.md

 # Jonny-s-Theme
 Just another discord theme I have been working on.
+For now this theme is only supporting powercord.